-Yes, you read that right, Watermelon Rind Preserves.
-Jam made from the rind or white part of the watermelon.
-Yes, you can eat that.
 It doesn't have the same juicy watermelon taste as the red fruit part, so it needs a little sugar and some cooking to bring it out.
+The result is a chunky jam bursting with watermelon flavor.

-If any of you have seen my Tomato Preserves recipe, this will look mighty familiar.
+If you have seen my Tomato Preserves recipe, this will look mighty familiar.
 I used the same recipe, except I upped the lemon because watermelon does not have the acidity that tomatoes do and you need some acid for proper jelling.

-Watermelon Rind Preserves
+Ingredients for Watermelon Rind Preserves

 Ingredients